-Second only to the budget is how much time you can set aside for the project.
+Second, only to the budget is how much time you can set aside for the project.
 The scale of your interior makeover will need a specific amount of time.
 So, be reasonable.
-A large-scale home-renovation will require a big chunk of time and careful planning.
+Hiring a designer for home renovation will require a big chunk of time and careful planning.
 Maybe you even have to live somewhere else temporarily.
 One-room upgrades can range from one day to a week-long project so be prepared to give up your creature comforts for that long.

 First, you need to decide if you want to hire interior designer online or have an interior designer come into your home.
 Consider where you want the interior design help.
 If you’re planning layout changes, plumbing, lighting relocation, and electrical rewiring may be necessary, and that will increase the cost.
 An experienced interior designer can do the layout of these services for you and help you find the right contractors for the job.
 If your search for “interior designers near me” doesn’t yield any promising results, consider an online interior design service.

 Think about how you want your home to look.
 Use the rest of the house as a reference for a one-room revamp so that the result is not out of place.
 If you don’t know what your interior design style is, collect images of homes that inspire you online or in magazines.
 This will assist your designer in putting together the right look for your room or home.
 You can also start with the one piece in your home that you really like and would like to incorporate in your new design.
 This could be anything from a rug to a painting or scatter cushion.